JAMES HIRAM EARP, M. D.

 Lawrence County, Alabama & Texas

-Though a physician of high standing and many years’ experience, Doctor Earp since locating in Oklahoma City in 1903 has been primarily concerned with the development of local real estate.
-Many of the fine homes in the northwestern quarter of the city were constructed by Doctor Earp, who lived in that district for several years, but now occupies an ideal suburban home on the south Side, situated on the rural free delivery route No. 8.
-Doctor Earp is also prominent in the democratic party of Oklahoma, and is regarded as one of the strongest influences in this section of the state and a campaigner of notable energies and success.
+Though a physician of high standing and many years’ experience, Doctor Earp moved to Oklahoma City in 1903 and was primarily concerned with the development of local real estate.
+Many of the fine homes in the northwestern quarter of the city were constructed by Doctor Earp, who lived in that district for several years, but he later occupied an ideal suburban home on the south Side, situated on the rural free delivery route No. 8.
+Doctor Earp was also prominent in the democratic party of Oklahoma, and was regarded as one of the strongest influences in this section of the state and a campaigner of notable energies and success.

 Doctor Earp received his early education in the common schools of Texas, and in 1889 graduated from the Louisville Medical College of Kentucky.
 Some years later he took a post-graduate course in the Policlinic at New Orleans, finishing in 1896.
 For fifteen years, Doctor Earp, carried on a successful practice as a physician in Texas, being located at San Antonio and Corsicana.

 When Doctor Earp came to Oklahoma City in August, 1903, he entered actively into the real-estate business, building, buying and selling.
 About that time the city entered upon its career of expansion, and he interested himself in the development on the Northwest Side.
 He purchased a number of lots in the Putnam Heights Addition, and built more than thirty fine homes in that one quarter.
-He sold most of these, but still owns the finest of all the large homes he constructed on that addition, though the place is now occupied by a tenant.
-Several years ago Doctor Earp moved to the South Side, and on ten acres of land close to the Moore interurban has improved one of the ideal rural residences of Oklahoma City.
-On his suburban home he has everything modern, including his own waterworks plant, lighting plant, a fine pond stocked with game fish, a splendid bearing orchard, vineyard, and all the surroundings and facilities which represent his ideals of a home.
+He sold most of these, but still owned the finest of all the large homes he constructed on that addition, though the place was later occupied by a tenant.
+Doctor Earp moved to the South Side, and on ten acres of land close to the Moore interurban (?) improved one of the ideal rural residences of Oklahoma City.
+At his suburban home he had everything modern, including his own waterworks plant, lighting plant, a fine pond stocked with game fish, a splendid bearing orchard, vineyard, and all the surroundings and facilities which represent his ideals of a home.